 Hakuba is the ultimate winter playground.
 With over 200 runs, exceptional powder, and some of the longest vertical skiing in Japan are just a few of the reasons why Hakuba has earned its reputation as a prime destination for skiers and boarders of all levels.

 Immersing yourself in a hot spring is an experience not to be missed while in Japan.
 Naturally occurring volcanic hot springs are a source of welcome relief from tired muscles and joints after a long day on the mountain.
 Thankfully Hakuba has several onsens to choose from.
 Please see our house manual for recommendations.

 Cross-country Skiing and Snowshoeing

 A day of snowshoeing can be one of the highlights of your stay in Hakuba.
-There are lots of easy to reach places in close proximity to your accommodation, but if you are looking for more adventure, check out the night snowshoeing tour at Evergreen.
+There are many easy-to-reach places near your accommodation, but if you are looking for more adventure, check out the night snowshoeing tour at Evergreen.

 When you are ready for a break from the slopes, take advantage of the opportunity to experience Japanese culture firsthand.
 Zenkoji Temple in Nagano, Matsumoto Castle, or seeing wild monkeys bathing in an onsen are a few things you can do on your lay days.